Organic ChemistryDiagram

 Addition Polymerisation of Ethene

 This diagram covers Addition Polymerisation of Ethene within Polymers for GCSE Chemistry.
 Revise Polymers in Organic Chemistry for GCSE Chemistry with 20 exam-style questions and 14 flashcards.
-This topic appears regularly enough that it should still be part of a steady revision cycle.
+This topic shows up very often in GCSE exams, so students should be able to explain it clearly, not just recognise the term.
 It is section 3 of 15 in this topic.
 Focus on the labels, the relationships between parts, and the explanation that turns the diagram into an exam-ready answer.

 Topic position